hrap1919/qbc/README.md

     Set a new value of the preference property
 8. qbinfo

     List of torrents with a short info.
 The torrents are sorted by the addition time.
-The new torrents always in the end Usage: qbinfo
+The new torrents always in the end
 9. qbselect INDEX

     Select the torrent with the specified index from qbinfo ().
 P